-Sale or lease of minerals in land belonging to the District shall be authorized by a resolution adopted by a majority of the Board.
-Education Code 11.153; Natural Resources Code 71.005
+Minerals in land belonging to a district may be sold to any person.
+The sale must be authorized by a resolution adopted by majority vote of the board.
+Education Code 11.153(a)–(b)

-The Board must give notice of its intention to lease the land.
-The notice must be published once a week for three consecutive weeks in a newspaper published in the county and with general circulation in the county, and shall:
+After the board determines that it is advisable to lease land belonging to the district, it shall give notice of its intention to lease the land.
+The notice shall be published once a week for three consecutive weeks in a newspaper published in the county and with general circulation in the county, and shall:

 Natural Resources Code 71.005

 After adoption of a resolution authorizing sale, the board president may execute an oil or gas lease or sell, exchange, or convey the minerals.
 The mineral deed or lease must recite the approval of the resolution of the board authorizing the sale.
 Education Code 11.153(c)

 The board may, by resolution, authorize the donation of real property and improvements formerly used as a school campus to a municipality, county, state agency, or nonprofit organization if:

 - Before adopting the resolution, the board holds a public hearing concerning the donation and, in addition to any other notice required, gives notice of the hearing by publishing the subject matter, location, date, and time of the hearing in a newspaper having general circulation in the territory of a district;

 - The improvements have historical significance;